Sunday, 4 November 2012

 1. Preheat the oven to 180C/160 Fan/350F/Gas 4

 2. Put the treacle, butter and sugar into a pan and heat gently until the butter and sugar have melted.
 Cool slightly.
-Add the grated stem ginger and fresh ginger.3.
-Sift the flour, bicarbonate of soda and spices into a large bowl and add the oatmeal.
+Add the grated stem ginger and fresh ginger.

 4. Mix the egg, milk and ginger syrup together in a separate bowl.